-The Lilt + XTM Cloud connector enables companies to automatically push and pull web content between XTM and Lilt for seamless localization.
-This saves you time and allows you to continue working in the systems you know.
+The Lilt + XTM Cloud connector enables companies to automatically push and pull web content between XTM and Lilt.
+This saves you time by providing seamless localization while letting you continue to work in the systems you know.

 At a high-level Lilt's XTM LSP connector handles: